dillydill123/inventory-setups/README.md

 Note that you must have base highlighting enabled in order to use this feature.
 There is a configuration option to set the default stack compare type for each slot when creating new setups.

-**NOTE:** Previously, stack differences was configured per inventory setup.
-It is now per item slot.
-This means you will need to update your setups.

 ##### Fuzzy Difference

 Normally, Inventory Setups requires items to be **exactly** the same as those in the setup, else it will highlight the item, or not include it in the bank filter.
 This works for most items, but there are some cases where this is not desirable.
 Degradable items from Barrows are a great example.
 Ahrim's robetop 75 should be considered the same as Ahrim's robetop 100 for the purposes of highlighting and filtering.